Grace Unplugged: Reception

-Grace Unplugged holds a 50% approval rating on aggregate review site Rotten Tomatoes with an average score of 5.4/10, based on eight reviews.
-At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the film received an average score of 39, based on five reviews, indicating "generally unfavorable reviews".
+Grace Unplugged holds a 57% approval rating on aggregate review site Rotten Tomatoes with an average score of 5.4/10, based on seven reviews.
+At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the film received an average score of 39, based on five reviews, indicating "generally unfavorable" reviews.

 Writing for the Los Angeles Times, Gary Goldstein said the film "proves a far more involving, accessible and enjoyable movie than its peek-a-boo marketing strategy suggested", praising its "smartly measured script".
 He called the story "gentle and largely convincing" and expected the film to "satisfy its intended audience and maybe even bring a few new viewers into the flock."

 Variety's Joe Leydon wrote: "The makers of Grace Unplugged deserve at least some credit for resisting temptations toward melodramatic excess but even though they may be successful at preaching to the converted, their tepid and predictable pic isn't likely to attract crossover audiences."

 Christa Banister of Crosswalk.com also wrote a mixed review: "Grace Unplugged is a movie with a message and strong production values.
 With compelling performances from the lead actors, a decent (read: mostly non-cringeworthy) script and cinematography that isn't embarrassingly dated."
 Nonetheless, Banister also echoed Leyondon's feeling that the film "won't resonate with many outside of the Church.
 Grace Unplugged, as accomplished as it is, can't help feeling like a missed opportunity.
 Instead of providing an intriguing window into how Christ-followers make crucial life decisions, it opts for the whole 'safe for the family' routine.

 Frank Scheck of The Hollywood Reporter wrote that Grace Unplugged would "please its target audience while leaving everyone else indifferent", explaining the film is "ultimately bland to make much of an impact."
 He continued, "While the subject matter certainly seems rife with dramatic potential, the film handles it in sputtering, uncompelling fashion."
 The reviewer noted that Denton and Pollack's contributions "elevated the material".
 The New York Times's Andy Webster wrote that it "feels like a religious tract more than a movie."

 Kenneth R. Morefield of Christianity Today gave the film two stars out of four: "It's not that Grace Unplugged has a bad message: it just doesn't happen to be a great movie.
 Because of that, it tries to sell its message, rather than integrate it into a dramatic or entertaining story."
 He felt the heroine was treated as a girl instead of an adult.
 Morefield continued: "A prodigal story is about humbling oneself, but without any genuine debasement in the second act, the third act return plays more like ritual shaming than genuine reconciliation."
 He, however, highlighted the actors' performances and noted the audience seemed to love the film.

+Awards

+The film was awarded the Epiphany Prize® and the Grace Award (Presented to James Denton and AJ Michalka) at its 2014 MovieGuide Awards.